LEIUOFC/LeiWang_Portfolio.io/content/publication/temperature-control/index.md

 # Publication name and optional abbreviated publication name.
 publication: ''
 publication_short: ''
-abstract: When we control the temperature with different algorithms, it affects observed nucleation differently
+abstract: When we control the temperature with different algorithms, it affects observed nucleation differently.

 # Summary.
 An optional shortened abstract.
 summary: In molecular simulations, we don't treat temperature control as granted.
 Instead, temperature is an emergent property arising from the kinetic energy of the molecules in the system.
 Check it out💡.